 It's hard to beat Northland College if you wish to pursue Natural Resource Management as a major.
 Students who enjoy a more slow-paced life will appreciate Northland College's location in the small town of Ashland, Wisconsin.

 Ohio State University - Main Campus is one of the best schools in the United States for Natural Resource Management.
-Positioned in Columbus, Ohio, this university is best suited for students who flourish in an urban atmosphere.
+With more than 20,000 undergraduates, this institution is one of the biggest schools in the country.

 It is difficult to beat Baldwin Wallace University if you want to pursue Natural Resource Management as a major.
 The location of Berea, Ohio, is decent for scholars who opt for a quieter, suburban area.